aznp17/SNHS/README.md

 # 🌐 Science National Honor Society Website

 ## **📘 Overview**
-The **Science National Honor Society (SNHS)** website serves as an informative hub for students, members, and community visitors.
+The **Science National Honor Society (SNHS)** website serves as an informative hub for students, members, and visitors.
 It presents the organization’s mission to **promote scientific excellence** and **encourage community engagement** through educational events and service opportunities.

 ## **📑 Summary**
 This site provides: